Dairy Delivery

 We look forward to bringing you this brand new way to consume Dairy Star.
 This is Dairy Delivery, all dairy, all the time.

-New episodes are released Mondays after the newspaper is published, sharing the many conversations from the dairy community!
+New episodes are released every Monday after the newspaper is published, sharing many conversations from the dairy community!
 Send story ideas and your comments to [email protected].

-Subscribe to the podcast for reminders of episodes – next episode is released October 27 – about the dairy community and leave a review!
+Subscribe to the podcast for reminders of episodes – next episode will be released on February 16 – about the dairy community and leave a review!

-This episode is sponsored by Heartland Interpretation and Translation.
+This episode is sponsored by FarmFirst Dairy Cooperative.

 Disclaimer